tolaxxi/Tutorials/react.md

   ]
 );

-// 1. without and array -calls on every single render
+// 1. without an array -calls on every single render
 // 2. you cant wrap your useEffect inside conditional Statement instead you  can use it inside
 // 3. empty dependency array: run once on the initial render
 // 4. with a specified state in the dependency array : runs any time the state changes